ElizaRegas/hw5-day-planner/README.md

 The functionality for this site was written by Elizabeth Regas.

-Functionality requirements were specified by the Trilogy academic curriculum department.
-The css and html was also supplied by the Trilogy academic curriculum department.
+Functionality requirements, css, and html were supplied by the Trilogy academic curriculum department.

 ## MIT License